 Instructions

 - Tear the nori seaweed into pieces and put them in a pot.
-Add the dashi, sake, sugar, mirin, and soy sauce, and let it sit for a few minutes until it softens.
+Add dashi and the seasonings (sake, mirin, sugar, and soy sauce) to the pot, then let it sit for a few minutes to allow the nori to soften.

-- Heat the pot over medium heat and simmer, stirring occasionally with chopsticks or a spatula until almost all the liquid has evaporated.
+- Heat the pot over medium heat and simmer, stirring occasionally with chopsticks or a spatula, until most of the liquid has evaporated.

 Notes